-Student/Parent Section

-We accept and understand that the sport of cheerleading involves certain inherent risks, dangers, and hazards that may cause serious personal injury, including death, severe paralysis or brain injury.
-We accept and understand that the above-described injuries and other injuries may occur as a result of participating in this sport.
-We accept and understand that certain activities such as tumbling and stunting carry with them a greater inherent risk of injury.
-We have reviewed all of these risks and we understand them.
-Further, we understand that stunting is not required to able to participate in the CYO Cheerleading program in the Diocese of Greensburg.
+particular ability level and limit ti ie squau s activitie es accordingly.
+Student/Parent Section serious personal injury, including injuries and other injuries may od such as tumbling and stunting ca death, severe par ccur as a result of p rry with them a gro eading involves certain inherent risks, dangers, and hazard alysis or brain injury.
+We accept and understand that the a participating in this sport.
+We accept and understand that of eater inherent risk of injury.
+We have reviewed all of these inting is not required to able to participate in the CYO Chee above-described certain activities risks and we Student Signature Date Parent/Guardian Signature Date stunting, jumping and tumbling a nd that she has leavill vary, and her a cis currently attending a program that taught/teaches proparned the skills needed to safely stunt in the CYO Athletics bility must be assessed by her cheer coach and her assigne Cheer Program/Facility Name Cheerleading Cheer Program/Facility Address, and Phone Num ber CYO Cheerleading Coach Section I certify that I will assess the abili the squad to perform activities th • dividual athlete as well as the squad's talents as a whole an r collective abilities. d will only allow CYO Coach Signature Date Name of School/Parish

-Student Signature

-Parent/Guardian Signature Da

-Cheer Camp/Program Coach Section

-I certify that the above named student attended or is currently attending a program that taught/teaches proper safety in stunting, jumping and tumbling and that she has learned the skills needed to safely stunt in the CYO Athletics Cheerleading program.
-Each child's skill level will vary, and her ability must be assessed by her cheer coach and her assigned stunts must be within her ability.

-Clinic/Program Coach Signature Date

-Cheer Program/Facility Name

-Cheer Program/Facility Address, and Phone Number

-CYO Cheerleading Coach Section

-I certify that I will assess the ability level of each individual athlete as well as the squad's talents as a whole and will only allow the squad to perform activities that are within their collective abilities.

-CYO Coach Signature Date

-Name of School/Parish

-Diocese of Greensburg CYO Athletics Official Girls Volleyball Roster (Revised September, 2018)
+Diocese of Greensburg CYO Athletics Official Girls Volleyball Roster

-School Year: Person Completing Roster:
+Sch ool/Parish: School Ye ar: Person Comp leting Rost ter:

-Division (check one):
+Tea m Name: Division (check one): □ JR. JV □ JV □ Varsity

-Last Name First Name Address City Zip Parish School Grade Age Birthdate Rostered up?
+Last Name First Name Address City Zip Parish School Birthdate Rostered up?

-1
+1 • -

 2

 3

 4

 5

 6

 7

 8

 9

 10

 11

 12

 13

 14

 15

 16

 17

 18

 19

-20 1

-Head Coach: Assistant Coach:
+ad Coach: [DI Assistant Coa ich: Ι. . (

-Phone: Phone(Alt.): Phone: Phone(Alt.):
+one: Phone(Alt.): Phone: hone(Alt.) :

-Email: Email:
+ail: Email:

-Assistant Coach: Assistant Coach:
+As sistant Coach: Assistant Coa ich: ·

-Phone: Phone(Alt.): Phone: Phone (Alt.):
+Ph one: Phone(Alt.): Phone: F hone (Alt.):

-Email: Email:
+Fn nail: Email: